 By Dr. Rahim Habib, Naturopathic Doctor

 By the time the ‘dementia’ diagnosis comes, including the more and more common ‘Alzheimer’s’ form of dementia, families are already deeply frustrated, tired and often fearful of the future.
 However, early treatment leads to the best results, so taking quick and comprehensive action is very important.
 By incorporating the help of a naturopathic doctor, useful adjunctive treatments can improve the mental health status and behaviour typical of those who suffer from Alzheimer’s Disease and help slow the disease process.
 As for the caregiver, they need not suffer in silence, as they often withdraw to handle everything on their own – there are useful supports that naturopathic medicine can offer.

-Common medical treatments for people with Alzheimer’s Disease involve medications to try and slow down the progress of the disease, and also include medications to help with depression, sleeplessness, agitation and other behavioural problems; as well as referrals to day programs at local institutions; a newer option is accessing day/evening multi-modal care programs at a memory health club.
-Useful naturopathic medicines and approaches can be additionally helpful for the patient with Alzheimer’s Disease, and also for the neglected family caregivers.
+Common medical treatments for people with Alzheimer’s Disease involve medications to try and slow down the progress of the disease and also include medications to help with depression, sleeplessness, agitation and other behavioural problems; as well as referrals to day programs at local institutions; a newer option is accessing day/evening multi-modal care programs at a memory health club.
+Useful naturopathic medicines and approaches can be additionally helpful for the patient with Alzheimer’s Disease and also for caregivers.